teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 ### Case 2: Synthetic UNICAMP PV Profile Generation by Models Trained with UNICAMP PV Data

-To investigate the reasons behind the low performance of generative model, a proposal for data generation for a subset of UNICAMP was made.
+To investigate the reasons behind the low performance of the generative model, a proposal for data generation for a subset of UNICAMP was made.
 This implies that the evaluation of the NF model is done on a test set derived from the same dataset used for training.
 Thus, the subset of data corresponding to 2023 was used as generation parameters, while the remaining data was used to train the model.
 In this case, the model exhibited poorer performance with an MAE of 0.1172 and an RMSE of 0.1370.
 The following figure illustrates an example of 5 generated days for qualitative analysis.

 ![image info](./reports/figs/Results/2-unicamp_gen_from_unicamp.svg)

-Figure 10: Qualitative Analysis between Real and Generated Data
+Figure 10: Qualitative Analysis between Real and Generated Data.

 With this, the generative model, based on NFs, fails to generate real and representative PV generation scenarios that reflect the various climate variations in PV generation.